tbroyer/gradle-errorprone-plugin/README.md

 | Property | Description
 | :------- | :----------
-| `enabled`                        | (`isEnabled` with Kotlin DSL) Allows disabling Error Prone altogether for the task.
+| `isEnabled`                      | (`enabled` with Groovy DSL) Allows disabling Error Prone altogether for the task.
 Error Prone will still be in the annotation processor path, but `-Xplugin:ErrorProne` won't be passed as a compiler argument.
 Defaults to `true` for source set tasks, `false` otherwise.
 | `disableAllChecks`               | Disable all Error Prone checks; maps to `-XepDisableAllChecks`.
 This will be the first argument, so checks can then be re-enabled on a case-by-case basis.
 Defaults to `false`.
 | `disableAllWarnings`             | Maps to `-XepDisableAllWarnings` (since ErrorProne 2.4.0).
 Defaults to `false`.
 | `allErrorsAsWarnings`            | Maps to `-XepAllErrorsAsWarnings`.
 Defaults to `false`.